Native American tribes, as well as CDCR spiritual leaders, gathered Friday for the 51st annual celebration of cultural heritage and sovereignty.

 The Shingle Springs Band of Miwok Indians performed a ceremonial prayer dance prior to more than 80 tribal flags being presented at the state Capitol.
 Meanwhile, CDCR staff were on hand for Native American Day to provide information about in-prison religious services and employment opportunities.

-“Started in 1939 by then-Governor Culbert Olson, Indian Day evolved into The California Native American Day in 1968 thanks to Governor Ronald Reagan and California tribal leaders,” according to a press release issued by the Northern California Tribal Chairmen’s Association.
+“Started in 1939 by then-Governor Culbert Olson, Indian Day evolved into California Native American Day in 1968 thanks to Governor Ronald Reagan and California tribal leaders,” according to a press release issued by the Northern California Tribal Chairmen’s Association.
 “The day is considered a time-honored tradition in the California Native American community.”

 California is home to largest Native American population